Linear Pots

 Blender Pots

-Finally, letโs talk about blender pots.
-Let me explain what they are with an example.
-Letโs say you have a Stratocaster but want that great neck + bridge combination only Telecasters offer.
+Finally, let’s talk about blender pots.
+Let’s say you have a Stratocaster but want that great neck + bridge pickup combination that only Telecasters offer.

-Well, by having a blend pot instead of a second tone pot, you could blend in and out the neck pickup whenever you want.
-You wonโt have telecaster pots and caps to mimic the exact tone, but it will give you one sonic option tone to play with.
+Well, by installing a blend pot instead of your second tone pot, you could blend in and out the neck pickup whenever you want.
+You won’t have the telecaster's pickups, pots and caps to mimic the exact tone, but it will give you another sonic option to play with.